Kevin McCabe (Gaelic footballer)

 Kevin McCabe (born 1960) is a former Gaelic footballer who played for the Clonoe club and the Tyrone county team.
-Nickname [McCabe] He has the distinction of being Tyrone's first ever All Star award winner in 1980.
+Nickname [Prince] He has the distinction of being Tyrone's first ever All Star award winner in 1980.
 He was also part of the first Tyrone team to make it to the All-Ireland Final in 1986.

 Between 1986 All-Ireland Final and his second Ulster title, he played for a season and a half for the Irish League football team, Portadown F.C., being their top scorer in 1983.